This post may contain affiliate links, please see the privacy policy for details.

 - Cut the limes the same way, and dab with a paper towel to remove excess juice.
 Place them on a separate baking sheet.

-- Dry the oranges in the middle rack of the oven on 250 degrees F for 3 to 4 hours or until they are not bendy and starting to brown slightly on the peel.
-Flip them every 30 min to make sure they dry evenly.
+- Dry the oranges on the middle rack of the oven on for 3 to 4 hours or until they are not bendy and starting to brown slightly on the peel.
+Check and flip them every 30 min to make sure they dry evenly and aren't burning.

 - Dry the limes for one hour at the same temperature.